Lisa Dillon

-Life and career

 Early life

 Dillon attended Bournemouth School for Girls and left in 1997.
-She began a degree in English Literature and Drama at Royal Holloway, University of London but abandoned it when she won a place at the Royal Academy of Dramatic Art (RADA).
+She began a degree in English literature and drama at Royal Holloway, University of London but abandoned it when she won a place at the Royal Academy of Dramatic Art (RADA) from which she graduated with a BA in Acting with Honours in 2002.

+Career

 Theatre

-Whilst training at RADA, Dillon appeared in several productions staged there, including: Hamlet and The Tempest by William Shakespeare, The Devils by John Whiting, The Devil's Law Case by John Webster, Yentl by Leah Napolin and The Playboy of the Western World by J. M. Synge.
+Whilst training at RADA, Dillon appeared in several productions staged there, including: Hamlet and The Tempest by William Shakespeare, The Devils by John Whiting, The Devil's Law Case by John Webster, Yentl by Leah Napolin and Isaac Bashevis Singer, and The Playboy of the Western World by J. M. Synge.
 Her first theatrical job after graduation was the title role in Euripides' Iphigeneia at Aulis at the Crucible Theatre, Sheffield.

 She then went on to appear in numerous theatre productions, including as Hilda Wangel in The Master Builder by Henrik Ibsen at the Albery Theatre, (now the Noël Coward Theatre) London.
 Desdemona in Othello (with the RSC at the Trafalgar Studios, London, before embarking on an international tour).
 Ibsen's Hedda Gabler as Thea (Almeida Theatre, London, later transferring to the Duke of York's Theatre, London) and Period of Adjustment by Tennessee Williams (The Swan Theatre, Stratford-upon-Avon later transferring to the Almeida Theatre, London.)

 In 2007, she returned to the Crucible to play Celia in Shakespeare's As You Like It during February (in a production that also played at the RSC complete works festival) and Varya in Chekhov's The Cherry Orchard during March.
 She then starred in the National Theatre's revival of Noël Coward's Present Laughter and The Hour We Knew Nothing of Each Other.
 She also appeared in Anna Mackmin's 2008 West End revival of Under the Blue Sky by David Eldridge.

 In 2009, Dillon starred in When the Rain Stops Falling at the Almeida, and in 2010 in Design for Living and its successor production A Flea In Her Ear at the Old Vic.
 Eldridge created the role of Lucy in The Knot of the Heart, presented at the Almeida in March 2011, specifically for Dillon.
 In early 2012, Dillon played the role of Katharina in the Royal Shakespeare Company (RSC) Stratford and touring production of The Taming of the Shrew.
 In 2013, she starred with Joel Samuels and William Troughton in Happy New (written by Brendan Cowell) and performed in London's West End.

 In 2014, she starred as Moll Cutpurse in The Roaring Girl with the RSC.
 In December 2015 she took the title role in Hapgood for director Howard Davies at the Hampstead Theatre.